paulhuisman/publishing-assignment/README.md

 # Publishing: React + Typescript assignment

-Small assignemnt demonstrating React/Typescript skills.
+Small assignment demonstrating React/Typescript skills.

 ## How to run the app